nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2021-3-11

+6:00pm The bandwidth dropped for Saratoga and SN1 earlier this afternoon.
+We have fixed most of the problems as of 6pm and you should have your usual speeds now.
+The cause was some interference today in the city (a "DFS event") that caused some sectors to switch channels.
+If you are having any further problems please [fill in a support ticket](https://www.nycmesh.net/support)

 2021-2-13

 5:00pm The switch connection was repaired and functioning normally.
-If you are having any problems please [fill in a support ticket](https://www.nycmesh.net/support)

 2:30pm We have a problem with a switch at Saratoga.
 This is affecting some people connected to that hub.
 We are working on fixing it now.